 Mr. Grimm also served on the Board of Trustees of the Oklahoma Bar Foundation (2005-2006); received the OBF President’s Distinguished Service Award (2006); and an OBF Benefactor Fellow (2009 – present).
 Also, he served as a delegate to the American Bar Association (1991-1993 & 2005-2007); member of the Southern Conference of Bar Presidents (2006-present); and selected as an American Bar Fellow (2003 – present).

 As a member of the Tulsa County Bar Association, he served as President (1991-1992) and on the Board of Directors (1988-1993).
-He received the 2003 TCBA Gary C. Clark Distinguished Service Award for his work as chairman of the TCBA Centennial Celebration; and the 2002 TCBA Neil E. Bogan Professionalism Award for his outstanding contributions and adherence to the highest ideals of the legal profession; and twice received the TCBA President’s Distinguished Service Award (1989 & 1990).
-He also served as President (1992-1993) and Director (1992-1998) of the Tulsa County Bar Foundation, where he is a charter fellow.
+He was awarded the 2003 TCBA Gary C. Clark Distinguished Service Award for his work as chairman of the TCBA Centennial Celebration; and the 2002 TCBA Neil E. Bogan Professionalism Award for his outstanding contributions and adherence to the highest ideals of the legal profession; and twice received the TCBA President’s Distinguished Service Award (1989 & 1990).
+He also served as President (1992-1993) and Director (1992-1998) of the Tulsa County Bar Foundation, where he is a Charter Fellow.

 Mr. Grimm has been a member of many other professional and civic organizations, including the Tulsa Title and Probate Lawyers Association, American Board of Trial Advocates, National Association of Bankruptcy Trustees and the American Inns of Court-Hudson Chapter.
 He is also listed in Who’s Who in American Lawyers.